enfycius/enfycius/README.md

 ![President-2](./assets/images/graduation/president-2.jpeg)

-My tutor, **Daniel Son**, lives in Southern California, USA, and his sister is also taking my class, officially started working as an Android app developer at OwnLab since January 22, 2024.
+My tutee, **Daniel Son**, lives in Southern California, USA, and his sister is also taking my class, officially started working as an Android app developer at OwnLab since January 22, 2024.

 > I sincerely hope it's a good experience for you.

-My tutor, **Taewan Ko** officially started working as an Android app developer at OwnLab since November 8, 2023.
+My tutee, **Taewan Ko** officially started working as an Android app developer at OwnLab since November 8, 2023.

 > I sincerely hope it's a good experience for you.

 Congratulations!
-My tutor-**Taewan Ko** and **Junhee Kim** won the bronze award in [Korea Code Fair Competitions](https://kcf.or.kr/notice/?uid=6046&mod=document).
+My tutee-**Taewan Ko** and **Junhee Kim** won the bronze award in [Korea Code Fair Competitions](https://kcf.or.kr/notice/?uid=6046&mod=document).

 > Your hard work has paid off.
 Keep up the good work to get into the high school of your choice!